 Rabia recently moved to the US from Afghanistan with her family which includes two adorable toddlers.
 In Afghanistan, Rabia worked as a grant writer and programs manager for various American organizations and earned a degree in economics.

 Huda Abu Gharbih, Director of Family Services - Arabic

 Huda oversees communications and listmaking with our Arabic-speaking families, usually from Syria or Iraq.
 Huda manages a team of family advocates and works one-on-one with families and volunteer listmakers to ensure lists are being created and maintained effectively.

 Huda moved to the US with her three adorable sons from Jordan in 2015 and brings over nine years experience working with the UN to Miry's List, as well as a degree in finance and accounting.
 Having experienced first-hand the process of immigrating to the United States and starting over, Huda was a natural choice for leading the charge with our Arabic listmakers.

-Huda is currently designing a course in empowerment, positivity and self defense that we will provide for new arrival mothers and daughters in 2018.
+Huda is hopes to design a course in empowerment, positivity and self defense for new arrival mothers and daughters in the future.